-Elsewhere, Luther had clearly acknowledged the legitimacy of a woman's preaching in some form of public assembly, particularly within female communities like that of the Christian convent where men were not allowed.
-He also recognized that the question of women's preaching could be raised on the basis of his doctrine of the common priesthood, and even admitted its necessity when no suitable man could be found for the task.
-"If the Lord were to raise up a woman for us to listen to," he once said, "we would allow her to rule like Huldah."
-Remarks like these reflect Luther's conviction that no merely human reality, even the total lack of faithful male Christians to proclaim the Word, can finally stand in the way of the gospel.
-However, based on I Corinthians 14 he also made it clear that women should be silent in church itself.
+of faithful male Christians to proclaim the Word, can finally stand in the way of the gospel.
+However, on the basis of 1 Corinthians 14 he also made it clear that women should be silent in church itself.
 In any case, he thought it clear that women were naturally unsuited for public speaking, typically arguing that the voice of a man was more appropriately fitted for the task.
-In his comments on I Timothy (1527-28), he could even go so far as to say, in contrast to what he later taught in the classroom, that Adam was wiser than Eve and therefore intellectually better fitted for the task of preaching.
-In sum, Luther's explicit answers to the question of women's preaching were grounded in his perception of women's natural fittedness for the task, as well as a reading of I Corinthians 14 as a divine positive law which simply forbade the practice without necessarily explaining why.
+42 In his comments on 1 Timothy (1527-28), he could even go so far as to say, in contrast to what he later taught in the classroom, that Adam was wiser than Eve and therefore intellectually better fitted for the task of preaching.
+43 In sum, Luther's explicit answers to the question of women's preaching were grounded in his perception of women's natural fittedness for the task, as well as a reading of 1 Corinthians 14 as a divine positive law that simply forbade the practice without necessarily explaining why.

 Nevertheless, when speaking of the duties of Christian parents in the context of a rather exuberant early explanation of his doctrine of the common priesthood, he insisted: "Most certainly father and mother are apostles, bishops, and priests to their children, for it is they who make them acquainted with the gospel."
-Not surprisingly, then, in the Enarrationes on Genesis he pictured Saint Eve as faithfully instructing her children in law and gospel based on her participation in the common priesthood.
+Not surprisingly, then, in the Enarrationes on Genesis he pictured Saint Eve faithfully instructing her children in law and gospel based on her participation in the common priesthood.
 This example is no less problematic, however, than that of Hagar.
 Did Luther think of Eve as teaching her children only on weekdays and not on the Sabbath?
-Only at "home" and not in their "church?"
-If the entire human family consisted of Adam and Eve and their few offspring, what difference could there be between the church as gathered community, and the church as an extended family gathered at home?
+Only at "home" and not in their "church"?
+If the entire human family consisted of Adam and Eve and their few offspring, what difference could there be between the church as gathered community and the church as an extended family gathered at home?